How I Left My Hasidic Jewish Community & Found My Sexuality

 By leaving the Hasidic community, I lost virtually everything I’d ever known.
 My family no longer speaks to me.
 My children have been removed from my care — the ultimate punishment for straying, for desiring, and for demanding a fulfilling life.
 The losses I accrued in pursuit of individual dignity have left behind a deep, relentless pain.
 I hold on to the hope that, when my children are old enough, they will understand that my endless love for them is what inspires me to be a better, more honest person for myself and for them.
 What gives me solace through the pain is the reward of being able to live as my authentic self — finally with no shame.

 Etty Ausch is currently pursuing a degree in criminal justice.
-She is prominently featured in the recent documentary “One of Us,” streaming now on Netflix.
+She is prominently featured in the recent documentary “One of Us,” released to Netflix.

 Advertisement